 Administrative Support Management A.A.S.
+Associate of Applied Science

 The Administrative Support Management degree prepares students to effectively confront new, diverse, and multifaceted challenges in the areas of administrative and information management careers.
 This program covers current office management principles, concepts and organizational trends while focusing on technological changes in the workplace and information systems management.